stanislaw/notes_on_software_engineering/README.md

 deliberate skepticism and making a habit of viewing solutions from multiple angles.

+### Focusing only on what's most visible bias

+The tendency to concentrate a review or investigation on the most obvious, observable, or symptomatic parts of a system, rather than systematically considering all potential contributing factors.
+This can lead to overlooking the true root cause, especially if it's hidden in a less familiar or less accessible area.
+Before jumping on a specific part of the problem or solution, first step back and consider the bigger picture — which blocks in general might be involved.
+As per the common saying: "Don't look only where there is light".
+In practice, this means listing all possible contributors to a problem in the form of a block diagram or any other simple sketch that collects both the symptoms and relevant system parts.
+It can also help to annotate each block with relevant properties — for example, in a performance investigation, adding performance characteristics per block can highlight which parts are likely causes, not just the ones that appear most problematic.

 ### The Fix Bias

 When reviewing a pull request titled "Fixes XYZ", there is a natural tendency to